-As soccer grows in popularity, with almost 14 million Americans participating in the sport in 2010 and the US Youth Soccer registration holding at around 3 million, many players are looking for ways to better their dribbling skills.
+As soccer grows in popularity, over 24 million Americans participate as of 2014 and the US Youth Soccer registration holding at around 3 million, many players are looking for ways to better their dribbling skills.
 The golden rule for improvement in any sport is "practice, practice, practice," and soccer is no exception.
 Ball control is one of the essentials of good dribbling, and practicing with a smaller ball may help you to improve your skills faster.

 Size of a Soccer Ball

 The size of a soccer ball ranges from 1 to 5; the international standard for ages 12 and up, including all adult and professional play, is a size 5 ball, 27 to 28 inches in circumference.
 It is recommended that a size 3 ball, 23 to 24 inches, is used for children under the age of 8, and a size 4 -- 25 to 26 inches -- for children aged 8 to 12.

 Trevor Dacosta, a high school soccer coach, said the idea behind using a smaller ball is to promote better ball control and that, in theory, practicing with a smaller ball can make you a better dribbler.
 "A smaller ball increases skills, yes, but not necessarily faster," said Dacosta.

 According to Dacosta, the key to improving your skills faster is consistent practice, although he did say that a smaller ball should help a player with foot speed, one of the vital components of good dribbling.

 Another theory behind the idea of practicing with a smaller ball is that when it is game time and you are using a standard sized ball, dribbling will seem much easier because a smaller ball forces you to make quicker adjustments with your feet.

 If you really want to challenge yourself, try controlling a tennis ball with your feet.
 If you can control a small, bouncy object, a soccer ball should seem almost effortless by comparison.